 Copyright & removal requests

 Math Research respects intellectual property.
-This page explains how to report copyright issues and request corrections or removals.
+This page explains reuse permissions and how to report copyright issues or request corrections/removals.

 1) Ownership